burncycl/risc-zero-coding-demonstration/README.md

 ## Best Practices Employed

 - Proper documentation everywhere.
 I'm big on Documentation!
 Back in high-school, Tim got me using Mediawiki for all my documentation.
 I use Documentation + Automation as a conduit for all my work.
-- Docker local developmeent is entrypoint for automation.
+- Docker local development is an entrypoint for the automation.
 Because it always "works on my machine".
 But, the next poor developer doesn't have your machine!
-We'll use Docker to help eliminate this issue (this is a newer pattern).
+We'll use Docker to hopefully eliminate this issue (this is a newer pattern - It still has it's issues, which I can discuss).
 - Ansible Local Development automation is also avaiable for folks (like me) who don't like running in containers, but rather a native Linux environment.
 - Implemented Terraform Remote State.
 Because local state is too cheap and easy for a proper system.
 - Utilized `Makefile` for simplified push button execution.
-Detects dependencies and fails fast if there is an issue.
-Superior in bubbling up exit code status for downstream commands and scripts over shell scripts.
-Adds flexibility in that it can chain dependencies or call single part of a large build.
+Detects dependencies and fails fast if there is an issue. `Make` is superior to shell scripts for bubbling up exit code statuses `set -e` is not the greatest.
+Adds flexibility in that it can chain dependencies or call single part of a larger build.
 - Implemented roles for all subsequent automation, because hard-code credentials are gross.
 SSO + Roles FTW!
+- Terraform automation utilizes workspaces to define various environments.
+For now, we only support dev.
+- Terraform automation utilizes Tagging module.
+Tagging standards are important so we can easily identify resources in AWS.
+It's best practice to put these standards in-place early so everything is accounted.
+This also lends itself to automation later that can utilize tags like "monkey scripts" that shut stuff down based on tags for cost savings.

 ## Getting Started